 Parents try to be helpful during students’ job searches, but their advice is often outdated, says Allison Green, the human resources expert who runs the popular “Ask a Manager” blog.

-In a recent interview with Quartz, Green identified some of the most common pieces of outdated career advice students hear from their parents and other sources.
+In an interview with Quartz, Green identified some of the most common pieces of outdated career advice students hear from their parents and other sources.

 1: On resumes

 Outdated advice: Print it out on nice paper and hand-deliver it to the office.

 A better approach: Nearly all applications are managed electronically these days, so a printed resume makes the applicant appear out-of-touch, Green says.
 Moreover, circumventing the established system is more likely to make an employer feel hassled than impressed.